 James W. Meng

-In the recent past - beginning in early 2017 - I maintained several personal software projects.
-Two were specialised, live-USB Linux distributions; another was a boot loader to facilitate the installation of open-source Windows-compatible operating system ReactOS via USB flash drives.
-All of these projects are now defunct.
+In the recent past - beginning in early 2017 - I maintained several personal software & hardware projects.
+Two were specialised, live-USB Linux distributions; another was a boot loader to facilitate the installation of open-source Windows-compatible operating system ReactOS via USB flash drives; yet another was a full-fledged secure corporate desktop computer, the PLFbox, based on the nVidia Jetson architecture with custom-ported Realtek wLAN/Bluetooth drivers in order to be completely independent of the Intel/x86-64 architecture in its entirety.
+All of these projects are now totally defunct.
 The ReactOS boot loaders supplied with the latest images have surpassed where my solution left off, and I have halted all development of the Linux distributions due to a lack of time and resources as well as a desire to discourage use of those products for illicit and/or illegal purposes.
 Specifically, concerns were raised that Slic3rLIVE! might be used to produce firearms, something that I had weighed very carefully in 2017; and there were concerns that PADOLF@home might be used to commandeer computing and electrical resources that an end user might in reality not have the right to access.

-27th March 2020.
-Because both distributions were what is known as "persistent" live image installations - that is, they were not read-only images, but instead read-write images that allowed users to more effectively use the included software products by saving their work - I have decided to provide detailed instructions for end users themselves to build their own live USB Linux installations from stock Debian 9 images.
-These instructions will be available on this page in the near future.
-It is, however, worth noting that the distributed computing space has changed significantly since 2017.
-SETI@home, the oldest BOINC project, will no longer use volunteer computing resources beginning 1st April 2020.
+1st June 2021.
+The distributed computing space has changed drastically since 2017.
+SETI@home, the oldest BOINC project, ceased to use volunteer computing resources on 1st April 2020.
 I expect that many of the more scientifically-significant projects will follow suit as servers and supercomputing hardware continue to be cheaper to buy, run, and dynamically rent via platforms that are far more powerful and reliable than volunteer computing.
+I have no plans to re-release PADOLF@home.

 A verified, live-USB Linux distribution running Slic3r.